 Catheter – not to be confused with the cannula described above.
 A catheter is a thin tube with a blunt end and can be inserted into an existing orifice or through a cannula.

-My first experience with a catheter was in preparation for being fed intravenously.
+My first experience with a catheter was in preparation for being fed intravenously (known as a PICC line).
 The catheter entered at my wrist, travelled up my arm, inside a vein, and over my shoulder into my chest.
 Just seeing the apparatus would be enough to make some patients faint.
 I like to think that I’m made of sterner stuff so the sight of a thin plastic tube, 800mm long, and knowing where it was due to go, was more a curiosity than a worry.

 The installation process however did not go smoothly.
 The first attempt at insertion failed so the doctor tried the other arm.
 Still no luck.
 Go back to the original arm.
 Nope.
 By now I was surrounded by an ever growing gaggle of doctors and nurses making helpful suggestions Finally, at the fifth attempt, the tube was in postion and the feeding solution connected.